Supporting and Improving the Affordable Housing and Sustainable Communities Program

 Analyzing the Intersection of Displacement, Race, and Fair Housing

-With support from The San Francisco Foundation, the California Housing Partnership is currently engaged in a research project documenting the relationship between rental housing affordability and patterns of displacement, segregation, and unequal access to opportunity for low-income people of color in San Francisco, Alameda, Contra Costa Counties since 2000.
-The results of the research will be used to inform state AFFH policies as well as local policymakers about current displacement patterns as well as to provide them with housing policy-related ideas for mitigating displacement.
-The Urban Displacement Project at UC Berkeley is our partner on this project.
+With support from The San Francisco Foundation, the California Housing Partnership engaged in a research project documenting the relationship between rental housing affordability and patterns of displacement, segregation, and unequal access to opportunity for low-income people of color in San Francisco, Alameda, Contra Costa Counties since 2000.
+The results of the research inform state AFFH policies and local policymakers about current displacement patterns as well as provide them with housing policy-related ideas for mitigating displacement.
+The Urban Displacement Project at UC Berkeley was our partner on this project.
 Our findings were published in three reports in Fall 2018.
 We are seeking funding to expand this research to other parts of the State.

 Increasing Public Access to Affordable Housing Data

-With support from the Citi Foundation, the California Housing Partnership is currently engaged in an effort to use its comprehensive database of federal- and State-funded affordable rental housing to create an interactive, web-based map with both public and password-restricted interfaces that illustrates: 1) basic information about each development, the population it serves, how it was financed, and how long it has been in operation; 2) estimates of social and environmental benefits of each development, as supported by research on the impact of affordable housing; and 3) a proprietary risk-of-loss assessment and estimate of benefits that would be lost if a development is converted to the market.
+With support from the Citi Foundation, the California Housing Partnership engaged in an effort to use its comprehensive database of federal- and state-funded affordable rental housing to create an interactive, web-based map with both public and password-restricted interfaces that illustrates: 1) basic information about each development, the population it serves, how it was financed, and how long it has been in operation; 2) estimates of social and environmental benefits of each development, as supported by research on the impact of affordable housing; and 3) a proprietary risk-of-loss assessment and estimate of benefits that would be lost if a development is converted to the market.
+View: Affordable Rental Housing Benefits Map.

 Tracking Housing Production and Availability in Los Angeles County